 Combine the olive oil, rice, smoked paprika, cumin, oregano, cayenne pepper, onion powder, garlic powder, and some freshly cracked pepper (about 10 cranks of a pepper mill) in the bowl of the rice cooker.
 Stir until the rice is coated in oil and spices.

 Next add the chickpeas (drained), diced tomatoes (with juices), artichoke hearts (drained), and vegetable broth.
-Give everything a brief stir, then closes the rice cooker and turn it on to the white rice setting (or the basic "cook" setting).
+Give everything a brief stir, then close the rice cooker and turn it on to the white rice setting (or the basic "cook" setting).

 Let the rice cooker cook the mixture until finished, then once the cook cycle has completed let it rest on the "keep warm" setting for at least 5 minutes.
 After resting, open the cooker and gently fluff and stir the mixture to make sure everything is evenly mixed.